While Japan is well known as a popular tourist spot, very few are aware that it is one of the most magical hiking spots in the world.

 The Shikoku Pilgrimage is a beautiful and spiritual journey, but it is also very tough and long.
 However, you can choose to hike for as long as you want or use public transportation at some points instead of walking the whole circuit.

-Note that the mountainous areas of Japan can experience rain and snow throughout the year so be prepared for any weather!
+Please Note: The mountainous areas of Japan can experience rain and snow throughout the year, so be prepared for any weather!